-I really have lost count of how many contour kits Makeup Revolution have launched.. in fact they have 43 products on the TAM Beauty website under the ‘contour‘ category which is crazy and a little excessive to say the least.
+I really have lost count of how many contour kits Makeup Revolution have launched.. in fact they have 43 products on the TAM Beauty website under the ‘contour‘ category which is crazy and a little excessive.
 Regardless of the amount of contour palettes they’ve released, only one has been suitable for my pale skin which is the Freedom Pro Contour Kit but every other kit they have in both cream and powder forms have been too dark or too orange for my skintone.
 When I saw they’d launched the Makeup Revolution Ultra Lightening Contour Kit, I knew I wanted to buy it as it looked like it could be quite promising as the contour shade wasn’t warm toned like a lot of their contour products.

 The Makeup Revolution Ultra Lightening Contour Kit is only £3.50 and contains three creams; a shimmer highlighter cream, a matte highlighter cream and contour cream within a plastic compact with a very small mirror within the top portion of the lid.
 I find cream contour products to be very hit and miss and it’s so hard so find a good quality cream contour product which isn’t greasy and paint like.
 I have to be honest, once the kit arrived as part of my Makeup Revolution Haul I didn’t have high hopes at all as there was residual grease laying on the surface of all three shades which is very common for cheap cream contour products.